 7. Show formula bar

-Even though you might not be very familiar with the M Code of Power Query, it's still a good idea to have formula bar visible.
-The formula bar shows the M Code of each individual step of the query and by having the formula visible, you will get used to M Code and sooner or later you will be able to make some changes directly in the formula.
+Even though you might not be very familiar with the M Code of Power Query, it's still a good idea to have the formula bar visible.
+The formula bar shows the M Code of each individual step of the query and by having the formula visible, you will get used to M Code, and sooner or later you will be able to make some changes directly in the formula.

 8. Remove unneeded columns